dodiku/NOMNOM-The-Video-Machine-v2.0/README.md

 To play videos, just populate the `/videos` folder with 16 video files (preferably short, 2 second ones), and name them `1.mp4, 2.mp4, 3.mp4, ..., 16.mp4`.

 ### Contributers
-The physical controller was designed and build by Mint Woraya Boonyapanachoti & Dror Ayalon.
+The physical controller was designed and build by Mint Woraya Boonyapanachoti & Dodi Dror Ayalon.
-All code was written by Mint Woraya Boonyapanachoti & Dror Ayalon.
+All code was written by Mint Woraya Boonyapanachoti & Dodi Dror Ayalon.

 ![The Video Machine](https://github.com/dodiku/the_video_machine_v2/blob/master/images/DSCF4666_small.jpg)